BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 ### ADDING POKÉMON TO YOUR TEAM

-1. Click the "+ Add Pokémon" button to add your first Pokémon.
+1. Click the "+ Add Pokémon" button to add your first Pokémon (See Figure 9).

 <p align="center">
   <img src="/Picture11.png" alt="Figure 9: Click the "+ Add Pokémon" button to add a Pokémon to your team">